Redbank railway station

-Redbank railway station is located on the Main line in Queensland, Australia.
-It serves the Ipswich suburb of Redbank.
+Redbank is a railway station operated by Queensland Rail on the Ipswich/Rosewood line.
+It opened in 1874 and serves the Ipswich suburbs of Redbank and Collingwood Park.
+It is a ground level station, featuring two side platforms.

+History

+The station features a pedestrian footbridge with stairs and elevators to both platforms, ticket office, bicycle enclosure, and a park and ride facility on each side of the station with 237 car spaces.

-Redbank station is beside the large Redbank Railway Workshops, where most of Aurizon's diesel locomotives are repaired and maintained, and where all wagons are made and repaired.
-The workshops also repair and overhaul City network electric multiple units.
-Near the station are coal train wagon storage roads used for the Jondaryan, Macalister and Columboola coal mines, west of Toowoomba.
+Redbank station is beside the Redbank Railway Workshops, operated by Progress Rail, which repair and maintain diesel and electric locomotives and wagons at the facility.
+Near the station used to be coal train wagon storage roads used for the Jondaryan, Macalister and Columboola coal mines, west of Toowoomba, however much of the storage roads and stabling yards have been removed to make way for the Redbank Motorway Estate, a logistics, and manufacturing development.

 In May 2012, three stabling sidings were opened to the west of the station.

-Services
+Platforms and services

 Redbank is served by trains operating to and from Ipswich and Rosewood.
 Most city-bound services run to Caboolture and Nambour, with some morning peak trains terminating at Bowen Hills.
 Some afternoon inbound services on weekdays run to Kippa-Ring.
-Dinmore is seventeen minutes from Ipswich and 41 minutes on an all-stops train from Central.
+Redbank is 17 minutes from Ipswich Station and 41 minutes on an all-stops train from Central.